Akhilesh29/Health-Research-AI/README.md

 # Health Research
 Health Research is a web app that helps people make sense of symptoms without jumping to conclusions.
 You sign in, describe what you’re feeling, and get a clear, structured readout: what might be going on, how urgent it feels, what to watch for, and practical next steps.
 Your checks are saved so you can see patterns over time.
-It can also suggest nearby doctors and hospitals based on where you are (or a location you enter for someone else), with map links and contact details when available.
+It can also suggest nearby doctors and hospitals based on where you are with map links and contact details when available.
 It’s built to feel calm and informative,not a replacement for a real doctor, but a better starting point than guessing alone.

 ## Architecture